POWERING THE FUTURE: KOTUG TO DELIVER ZERO-EMISSION EPUSHER TO LITHUANIA’S INLAND WATERWAYS

 Smart Maintenance Powered by IoT: A Groundbreaking Initiative for the Maritime Industry

-[Rotterdam, Date] – Predict Marine, KOTUG, and ProAnalytics are excited to announce the launch of a pioneering feasibility study on the applicability and added value of smart maintenance in the maritime industry.
+Predict Marine, KOTUG, and ProAnalytics are excited to announce the launch and cooperation of a pioneering feasibility study on the applicability and added value of smart maintenance in the maritime industry.
 This innovative project, which officially kicks off this week and will span a duration of one year, aims to revolutionize operational efficiency, predict and reduce operational costs (OPEX), and minimize ecological impact.

 Traditional maintenance strategies often fail to adequately consider the actual technical condition of systems.
 In contrast, smart maintenance enables proactive upkeep by leveraging data analysis, IoT (Internet of Things), and sensor technology.
 Instead of following fixed maintenance schedules, maintenance is performed based on system performance parameters.
 This approach helps reduce unplanned downtime and avoid unnecessary costs associated with both downtime and premature maintenance.